jason82autotech/SVG-Logo-Maker/README.md

 3. Enter “node index.js” in the command line
 4. Through sequential order within the command line interface - the user will be presented with npm inquirer questions - the user will provide a response to each question and proceed.
 5. Once completed a SVG file named "logo.svg" will be created.
-6. At your discretion, you may rename the "logo.svg" file to the file name of your choice.
+6. If you wish you may rename the "logo.svg" file to the file name of your choice.

 ## License & Copyright ©
   [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT) [Open Source Initiative Link](https://opensource.org/licenses/MIT)